Homemade Apple Pie

 What is apple pie a la mode?

 Apple pie a la mode is a fancy way of saying apple pie with a scoop of vanilla ice cream.
-We like to serve our pie warm so the ice cream melts in a little bit.
-It’s the best apple pie recipe around.
+We like to serve our apple pie with nutmeg warm so the ice cream melts in a little bit.
+Love homemade ice cream?
+Try our frozen vanilla custard on top of this pie.

-Saigon cinnamon and freshly grated nutmeg are the keys to making this the best homemade apple pie around.
+Apple pie with nutmeg and cinnamon.
+The two keys to making this the best homemade apple pie around.

 Servings 8